joesan/joesan-me/content/post/misc/red-wing-3140.draft.md

 ![Red Wing 3140 Welt](/images/misc/boots/3140_Welt_1.jpg)
 ![Red Wing 3140 Welt](/images/misc/boots/3140_Welt_2.jpg)

+Thankfully, I had a pair of laces lying around which was longer by a few inches.
+The stock ones that came with the shoe is a bit smaller.
+I just replaced it with the Moc Toe laces that I had as a spare.

 The soles in the Work Chukka is not stitched to the welt like in the [Moc Toe](https://www.redwingshoes.com/heritage/mens/Classic-Moc-08138.html?cgid=mens-heritage), but rather is just glued.
 The glue has a tendency to come off after a certain period of time.
 I have seen people complaining of the sloe detaching from the shoe.
 But this is not an issue as it can be resoled countless number of times (though they incur some cost).